-Mulch provides an attractive ground cover between plants or along garden paths.
+What prevents mulch from being washed away when it rains?
+Landscape mulch provides an attractive ground cover between plants or along garden paths.
 It also prevents weeds from growing in your garden beds while keeping the soil cooler and moister.
-Mulches made of lightweight materials may wash out of the bed during heavy rain if you don't install them properly or if you use the wrong type of mulching material.
+But mulches made of lightweight materials may wash out of the bed during heavy rain if you don't install them properly or if you use the wrong type of mulching material.